CBA Officers & Board of Managers 2022-2023

 Risa R. Lanier

-Under the leadership of State’s Attorney Kim Foxx, Ms. Lanier currently sits on the executive staff of the Cook County State’s Attorney’s Office as the Interim First Assistant.
-She oversees the operations of the office and works alongside members of the executive staff to create policies and procedures in the State’s Attorney’s Office that promote public safety while recognizing and combatting historical inequalities inherent in the criminal justice system through a progressive prosecution model.
-She also helps develop in-house training programs, engage with elected leaders, stakeholders, and community members, and prosecutes high-profile cases.
+Under the leadership of State’s Attorney Kim Foxx, Ms. Lanier currently sits on the executive staff of the Cook County State’s Attorney’s Office as the First Assistant, where she oversees the operations of the office and works alongside members of the executive staff to create policies and procedures in the State’s Attorney’s Office that promote public safety while recognizing and combatting historical inequalities inherent in the criminal justice system through a progressive prosecution model.
+She also helps develop in-house training programs, engage with elected leaders, stakeholders, and community members, and prosecutes high profile cases.

 Patty McCarthy is a Regional Sales Manager with LexisNexis where she leads a team of Practice Area Consultants who work with large law firm customers and law schools.
 Over her 20 years with LexisNexis, she has worked with law firms across the country to help them leverage and utilize the LexisNexis investments to assist them in serving their clients and growing their business.
 She has held numerous positions within LexisNexis, and especially enjoys her role as a “people leader” which involves coaching and mentoring.